16 Best Wiki Software Tools in 2026

 Examples of self-hosted wiki software:

 Most modern wiki platforms tend to be cloud-hosted.
 While some people prefer to self-host software, this comes with high maintenance costs.
-If you don't have a dedicated IT team to set you up with a self-hosted solution and continuously manage the server over time, a hosted system could be the better option.
+If you don't have a dedicated IT team to set you up with a self-hosted solution and continuously manage the server over time, a hosted system could be a better option.

-Best wiki software tools
+16 best wiki software tools

 There is no single wiki tool that can be objectively declared the best.
 Depending on your organization's unique requirements, a different tool may be a better fit.
 Fortunately, there are many great wiki tools out there.

-To make your decision easier, we have compared dozens of wiki software solutions and put together a list of the 10 best picks.
+To make your decision easier, we have compared dozens of wiki software solutions and put together a list of the 16 best picks.

 1. Nuclino